 Not everyone with an anxiety disorder requires or can clearly benefit from a service dog.
 Since acquiring or training psychiatric service dogs can take a significant investment of time and money, many people choose to pursue other avenues first to manage their anxiety.
 There are a few options available, including seeing a medical doctor to be assessed for medication needs.
 Also, therapy from a licensed mental health professional can be one of the most effective methods for treating mental health conditions like anxiety disorders.
 A therapist may be able to help you address any root causes of your anxiety, shift distorted thought patterns that may be causing distress, and develop healthy coping mechanisms for symptoms.

 If you’d feel more comfortable meeting with a therapist in person, you can search for one in your local area or contact your insurance company for a list of in-network providers.
 If you’d feel more comfortable meeting with a therapist virtually, you can consider an online therapy platform like BetterHelp.
-You can get matched with a licensed provider who you can meet with via phone, video call, and/or in-app messaging to address the challenges you may be facing—and all for a cost that’s comparable to most insurance co-pays.
+You can get matched with a licensed provider who you can meet with via phone, video call, and/or in-app messaging to address the challenges you may be facing—and all for a cost that may be comparable to some insurance co-pays.
 Research suggests that virtual cognitive behavioral therapy can produce “sustained, clinically meaningful improvements” in individuals with anxiety and depression, so online therapy can represent a viable treatment option in most cases.